 Fish cannot live without water.
 A Bong can not live without fish.
 So what happens when a Bong arrives in a “phoreighn” land ?

 Arriving in a foreign country in the early hours of morning is a bad idea.
-Unlike the Asian cities, where mornings are full of activities, western cities are dreadfully silent, evening could be a much better choice.
+Western cities are dreadfully silent, evening could be a much better choice.

-Yet with half closed or half opened eyes (either ways), you tries to soak everything around you, the people, the streets, the sky, the landscape , the flavor of foreign food, the sky rises, silently making a mental note on each and everything that you see, because the very next day you will want to share these stories with your family who lives half the world away.
-After dialling few awkward numbers when finally you reached your home, was this the first question that you expected ?
+Yet with half closed or half opened eyes (either ways), you tries to soak everything around you, the people, the streets, the sky, the landscape , the flavor of foreign food, silently making a mental note on each and everything that you see, because the very next day you will want to share these stories with your family who lives half the world away.

 “Did you get the fish ? ” Stupefied ! you further added – ” No, there is no Indian /Asian grocery nearby”.